 We hope that we have clearly presented arguments for and against buying a used graphics card and that you can now make an informed decision on your own.
 Our best advice would be to consider your budget first and primarily but also to do some research to find the optimal price-to-performance ratio.

-If possible, you should be tolerant and wait for the right time to buy a new graphics card.
-We hope that you will consider choosing to buy a secondhand one.
+If possible, you should be tolerant and wait for the appropriate time to buy a new graphics card.
+We hope that you will consider choosing to buy a used one.